Easy Lounge Chair CH25

 CH25 was one of the first pieces of furniture Wegner designed for Carl Hansen & Son in 1951 after having entered into a binding agreement with the Company the previous year.
-CH25 is a simpler fixed version that was suitable for volume mass industrial production of the more sophisticated Folding Chair with woven cane (PP512) that Wegner had designed the previous year.
+Easy Chair CH25 is a simple fixed version of the more sophisticated Folding Chair with woven cane (PP512) that Wegner had designed the previous year.
 It was first presented at the Fredericia Furniture Fair alongside a simple dining chair CH23.

 Ref: Hans J. Wegner.
 A Nordic Design Icon from Tønder.
 Edited by Anne Blond.

 These two Carl Hansen & Son chairs show a particularly clear kinship in their application of the same weaving technique, which in the easy chair entails the use of over 400 metres of papercord and ten hours of hand work.
 The effect is particularly beautiful in the dining room chair, where Wegner allowed the weave to continue down over the seat frame

 and side stretcher in a distinctive decorative pattern

 CH23 and CH25 came into being at a revolutionary point in time when young designers like Wegner and certain furniture manufacturers consciously attempted to steer consumers away from buying overstuffed sets of furniture and toward investing in individual pieces.
 The consumer could purchase pieces of furniture one at a time as needed, to use in a variety of combinations throughout the home.
 The furniture had to be sturdy, but easy to move around to make housework easier.
 It would also be mass-produced in order to keep the price down without sacrificing quality.